CryptozombiesHQ/cryptozombie-lessons/3/05-timeunits.md

 }
 ```

-We can use these time methods for our `cooldown` feature on our zombies.
+We can use these time methods for our Zombie `cooldown` feature.

 ## Put it to the test